mozilla-services/consvc-shepherd/docs/operations/seed.md

 1. Run Shepherd locally and exec into the Shepherd container to run the script:
     ```shell
-    docker exec -it consvc-shepherd-app-1 bash # can also run with `make debug`
+    docker exec -it consvc-shepherd-app-1 bash # can also be run with `make debug`

     python manage.py seed
     ```